networkboot/docker-dhcpd/README.md

 permissions on the files inside the `data` folder is kept consistent.
 If the `data` folder is owned by root, dhcpd is run as the normal dhcpd user.

-If you forget to run the docker container with the `--net=host` option a warning will be emitted informing you that you've probably forgotten it.
+If you forget to run the docker container with the `--net host` option a warning will be emitted informing you that you've probably forgotten it.

 If a `/data` volume is not provided with a `dhcpd.conf` inside it, the